-Trading with TOS is about to get a lot easier because you're about to read this TD Ameritrade - ThinkorSwim Review.
+Trading is about to get a lot easier because you're about to read this TD Ameritrade - ThinkorSwim Review.
 Yes, we are biased, because this platform is in a class of its own.
-We have a bit of a romance going with the Thinkorswim platform.
-Many traders do.
-It's not just because they have the best features for pro traders...
+We have a bit of a romance going with the Thinkorswim platform, mostly because their charts and tools are as good as it gets and easy to use for pro and novice traders alike...

-Undoubtedly because Thinkorswim offers a free, state-of-the-art, paper trading account to TD Ameritrade account holders so that traders can practice risk-free with no worries that their capital will end up “Gone with the Wind.”.
-And yes they have free commission trading these days.
+Undoubtedly because Thinkorswim offers a state-of-the-art, paper trading account to TD Ameritrade account holders so that traders can practice risk-free with no worries that their capital will end up “Gone with the Wind.”.
+And yes they have free commission trading these days, like just about everyone else.

 Alright, so If you are a US-resident trader, when you think TD Ameritrade, you think...Thinkorswim or, as we like to call it, TOS for short.
 That's because TD acquired TOS in 2009.